Mankro/acos-draganddrop/README.md

     {
       "combo": [["draggablelabel3", "droppablelabel1"], ["draggablelabel1", "droppablelabel2"], ["draggablelabel2", "droppablelabel3"]],
       "feedback": "This combination of words is commonly used in technical writing within computer science."
+    },
+    {
+      "combo": [["draggablelabel1", 0], ["draggablelabel2", 1]],
+      "feedback": "Combo feedback set with droppable IDs: draggables 1 and 2 dragged into the first two droppables", "useDroppableId": true
     }
   ]
 }